ZhifuchenLZY/CS639-Team3/README.md

 ### Nutritional Analysis
 Get an instant breakdown of your daily calorie, protein, carb, and fat intake.
 The app visualizes this information in clear, easy-to-read charts so you can see how you’re doing at a glance.

-### Personalized Recommendations
-Based on your food logs, HealthyEats offers tailored suggestions to help you make better dietary choices, including portion sizes and healthier alternatives.

 [presentation](https://github.com/ZhifuchenLZY/CS639-Team3)